 Every season in Mexico offers a unique climate experience for visitors and residents to enjoy.
 While the change from winter to spring is not as clearly noticeable as that further north in the hemisphere, springtime in Mexico does offer a chance to witness some fascinating natural contrasts and transitions.

-By the time the shops and local markets become overflowing with juicy seasonal mangos, you’ll know it’s May again: air temperatures rise noticeably during mid-to-late spring before the start of refreshing summer rains that will propel the flora, and bring welcome relief from the dry dusty trails in the mountains, and the daytime heat along the coasts.
+By the time the shops and local markets become overflowing with juicy seasonal mangos, you’ll know it’s May again: air temperatures rise noticeably during mid-to-late spring before the start of refreshing summer rains that will propel the flora, bring welcome relief from the dry dusty streets and country trails, and temper the daytime heat inland and along the coasts.

 Mexico in your inbox